 Global Dating App Users

-Usage has also increased, with over 323 million people worldwide using dating apps.
+Usage has also increased, with 349 million people worldwide using dating apps.
 The vast majority of matchmaking is done on mobile devices.

 Global Dating App Downloads

-Downloads have actually decreased in the past two years, from a peak of 287.4 million downloads in 2019.
+Downloads have actually decreased in the past four years, from a peak of 287.4 million downloads in 2019.

 US Dating App Market Share